EightL/ClipAI/README.md

 Reading something dense and just want the gist – fast?
 ClipAI pops up exactly where you are, processes the current selection, and disappears when you’re done.
 No copy/paste dance.
 No browser switching.
 Low friction = you actually use it.

 ## Core Features
-* Multi‑provider: OpenAI, Gemini, Anthropic, Mistral, Groq, Cohere (bring your own keys).
+* Multi‑provider: OpenAI, Gemini, Anthropic, Groq, Grok (OpenRouter) – bring your own keys.
-* One hotkey -> popup -> summary (or explanation).
-Hit again to dismiss.
+* One hotkey -> popup -> summary.
+Press again to hide.
-* Smart prompt presets + custom instructions per mode.
+* Prompt presets + your own custom instructions.
+Default preset returns ≤3 Markdown‑formatted sentences.
-* Fast inline markdown (bullets, bold, code).
+* Markdown rendering with optional modes: Off, Light, or Full.
-* Themes: Dark, Light, Midnight, Forest, Rose, Amber, High Contrast.
+* Themes: Light (default), Dark, Midnight, Forest, Rose, Amber, High Contrast.
-* Aggressive memory mode destroys the window when hidden (ultra‑lean).
+* Auto‑hide timer with subtle countdown (optional).
+* Settings include a Danger Zone to reset all app settings instantly.
 * Keys stored locally in `userData/config.json` only – never proxied.

 ## Quick Start